Parkland survivors announce sweeping gun control plan: 'Green New Deal, but for guns'

 The proposal has already won the support of former Texas Rep. Beto O'Rourke, who, along with other 2020 Democratic hopefuls, has supported the Parkland students' demand for a ban on assault weapons.

 "Following the lead of the students marching for their lives, and for all of ours, we will end this epidemic.
-I support their Peace Plan For A Safer America—and I call on everyone else in this race to do the same," he said.
+I support their Peace Plan For A Safer America — and I call on everyone else in this race to do the same," he said.

 The National Rifle Association (NRA) said the plan falls outside the mainstream.
 “The gun control community is finally being marginally honest about their true wish list," an NRA spokesperson said in a statement provided to Fox News.
 "The simple fact remains their proposals and ideas are out of the mainstream and most people will understand their real intent goes beyond what they publicly state.”